-We haven’t heard about any widespread “gate” issues yet, but we have heard about various bugs, performance issues, and issues with the design.
+We haven’t heard about any widespread issues, but we have seen sporadic complaints about various bugs, performance issues, and problems with their design.

-With that in mind, we want to take you through the most important things to know, right now, about iPhone 11, iPhone 11 Pro, and iPhone Pro Max issues.
+With all of that in mind, we want to take you through the most important things to know, right now, about iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max issues.

-This guide we’ll take you through the current state of these issues, potential fixes for problems, places to find feedback about problems, and what’s next for the devices.
+This guide we’ll take you through the current state of these issues, potential fixes for problems, places to find feedback about problems, and what’s next in terms of iOS updates for these devices.

 iPhone 11 Problems

-If you’re having issues activating your new iPhone 11, check Apple’s System Status page.
+If you’re having issues activating your new iPhone 11 model, check Apple’s System Status page.
 If it’s not showing green, you’ll want to wait until it’s green and then try activating the phone again.